hiiamboris/red-wiki/Contributor-Guidelines.md

 Test generators should generate tests into the auto-tests sub-directory of the relevant test source directory.

 ### Red and Red/System core and runtimes
+Contributions to the Red and Red/System core and runtimes should:

+1. Conform to coding and testing standards.
+2. Use Doc-Strings to document their API.
+3. As much as possible, reflect the coding style of the existing core and runtimes.
+4. Follow the existing core and runtime naming conventions and file locations.

 ### Red mezzanine functions, modules, objects and schemes
 In the Red project, mezzanine code refers to functions, modules, objects and schemes written in Red that are included in the Red binary.
 Library code refers to functions, etc. that are included in the repository but not distributed in the binary versions of Red.
 They must be specifically included for use in Red programs.
 (There is not currently a mechanism to do this … but it shouldn't be too long before there is.)